Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Introduction

-Next, we turn to the settings of large-scale multi-dimensional problems with a $d$-dimensional discrete decision space as $\{1,2,\ldots,N\} \times \{1,2,\ldots,N\} \times\ldots \times \{1,2,\ldots,N\}$.
-We note that the scale $N$ can easily be relaxed to be different in each dimension in our algorithm design, but we unify the use of $N$ in each dimension in the analysis, so as to clearly demonstrate the impact of the scale $N$.
-A natural definition of discrete convexity on the multi-dimensional decision space is the $L^\natural$-convexity~\citep{murota2003discrete}, which guarantees that a local optimum is global optimal; see \cite{dyer1977note,freund2017minimizing,zhang2020discrete} for example.
-We first observe that even though the AS algorithm and the EAS algorithm in one-dimensional can be extended to the multi-dimensional case, the dependence of their simulation cost on the dimension $d$ is too large~\citep{agarwal2011stochastic,liang2014zeroth}, even up to an exponential order of dependence, which may prohibit their practical use in high-dimensional problems.
-This motivates us to develop new stochastic localization algorithms that have low dependence on the dimension $d$.
-Such algorithms take advantage of the subgradient information constructed by taking simulation samples, which plays a a crucial role in reducing the dependence of simulation cost on the dimension $d$.
-Specifically we develop stochastic cutting-plane (SCP) algorithms based on deterministic cutting-plane algorithms~\citep{vaidya1996new,bertsimas2004solving,lee2015faster,jiang2020improved}, with the goal to achieve the PGS criterion.
-When evaluating the algorithm performance in terms of asymptotic simulation cost when the precision level $\epsilon$ and failing probability $\delta$ are small, in additional to analyzing the dependence on dimension $d$ and scale $N$, it is sometimes of interest to analyze the dependence on the Lipschitz parameter $L$.
-We develop a weakly polynomial SCP algorithm that has a $O(d^3)$ dependence on the dimension and a logarithm dependence on $L$.
-We then develop a strongly polynomial SCP algorithm that has a $O(d^4)$ dependence on the dimension but no dependence on $L$.
-This is the first algorithm that is dependence-free of the Lipschitz parameter $L$ to solve general large-scale multi-dimensional discrete stochastic convex problems.
-In contrast, the gradient-based search algorithms developed in \cite{zhang2020discrete} has a quadratic dependence on $L$, on top of its lower $O(d^2)$ dependence on the dimension compared to stochastic SCP algorithms.
-Our developed SCP algorithms may particularly be preferable when the Lipschitz parameter $L$ for a given problem is large or unknown.
-Numerically, it is shown that SCP algorithms have comparable performance to gradient-based algorithms in \cite{zhang2020discrete} and that SCP algorithms are suitable for the cases when the information about model parameters such as Lipschitz parameter is unknown a priori.
-In terms of dependence on the scale $N$, we show that the gradient-search algorithm and the strongly and weakly stochastic SCP algorithms all present an $O(N^2)$ dependence on the scale $N$ for their simulation costs.
-On the other hand, the EAS algorithm, when extended to high-dimensional, still present no dependence on $N$, but however incurs an exponential dependence on $d$.
-These analyses can assist practitioners to choose which algorithm to use depending on the knowledge or partial knowledge on $d$, $N$ and $L$ in the specific problems.
+Next, we turn to the settings of large-scale multi-dimensional problems with the ``$d$-dimensional'' discrete decision space $\{1,2,\ldots,N\} \times \{1,2,\ldots,N\} \times\ldots \times \{1,2,\ldots,N\}$.
+We note that the scale $N$ can easily be relaxed to be different in each dimension in our algorithm design (e.g., after linear constraints are applied on the decision space), but we unify the use of $N$ in each dimension in the analysis, so as to clearly demonstrate the impact of the scale $N$.
+A natural definition of discrete convexity on the multi-dimensional decision space is the $L^\natural$-convexity~\citep{murota2003discrete}, which guarantees that a local optimum is globally optimal; see \cite{dyer1977note,freund2017minimizing} for examples of $L^\natural$-convex functions.
+We observe that even though the TS algorithm and the SUS algorithm designed for one-dimensional problems can be extended to the multi-dimensional case, the dependence of their simulation cost on the dimension $d$ can be large, even up to an exponential order of dependence, which may prohibit their practical use in high-dimensional problems.
+This motivates us to consider alternative approaches to design stochastic localization algorithms that have a low dependence on the dimension $d$.